pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 The fundamental concern is to accomplish high fidelity when propagating a stream of events, so that events are neither missed nor are they duplicated.
+Once the stream of events has been propagated faithfully, it can be republished and subscribers can execute commands as above.

-As Vaughn Vernon suggests in his book Implementing Domain Driven Design:
+As Vaughn Vernon suggests
+in his book Implementing Domain Driven Design:

     “at least two mechanisms in a messaging solution must always be consistent with each other: the persistence